Scale Your Innovation in Greater Phoenix

 ASU promotes entrepreneurial development with several programs and partnerships.
 Its J. Orin Edson Entrepreneurship + Innovation Institute offers degrees, programs, collaborative spaces and funding, while its Innovation Hub is a 15,000-square-foot space with room for reservation, 3D printers and tools for prototyping.
 ASU and Mayo Clinic partnered to run a MedTech Accelerator for medical device and healthcare IT startups.

-ASU has been named the country's No. 1 school in innovation seven years in a row
+ASU has been named the country's No. 1 school in innovation eight years in a row

 University of Arizona (UArizona)

 UArizona, which operates in Tucson and has a campus in Greater Phoenix, is one of the few research universities in the country to offer an undergraduate degree in entrepreneurship.
-Its New Venture Development Program matches students with experienced entrepreneurs and mentors to build a new venture, while the McGuire Entrepreneurship Program at the university is ranked in the top-10 nationally.
+Its New Venture Development Program matches students with experienced entrepreneurs and mentors to build a new venture, while the McGuire Entrepreneurship Program at the university is ranked among the best in the world.

-UArizona's entrepreneurship program is ranked No. 7 among public universities
+UArizona's entrepreneurship program is ranked No. 30 in the world

 Other Higher Education Programs